adibirzu/oci-usage-to-adw-function/README.md

 When invoked, the function uses a call to a 'resource principal provider' that enables the function to authenticate and access the Usage Reports Object Storage (OSS) bucket, and to also download the credentials wallet used to access the ADW instance.

-The function enumerates the usage reports contained within the OSS bucket, and will insert into the oci_billing table all Usage Reports data that has not previously been insterted.
+The function enumerates the usage reports contained within the OSS bucket, and will insert into the `oci_billing` table all Usage Reports data that has not previously been insterted.
 This means that the first time the function is invoked, an initial bulk upload of all historical Usage Report data will occur.
 For subsequent function invocations, only new Usage Data will be processed.

 Resources referenced in this tutorial will be named as follows:

  - Compartment containing the ADW instance: "Demo-Compartment"
  - OCI IAM Dynamic Group Name: "FnFunc-Demo"
- - Oracle Functions Application Name: "Billing"
+ - Oracle Functions Application Name: "billing"
- - Function Name: "ADW-Billing"
+ - Function Name: "adw-billing"

 ### Prerequisites
 The following should be completed before going ahead and creating your Oracle Cloud Function: